Manuel Bofarull Palau: Carlist

 It is not clear when Bofarull's term in Junta Nacional terminated and whether upon expiry of his senate ticket he lost his place in the national executive; no historiographic work mentions his membership from 1914 onwards.
-During the Great War Carlism got increasingly fragmented over numerous issues; one of the them was position towards the warring sides, as the claimant sympathized with Entente while most heavyweights, including the chief theorist Juan Vázquez de Mella, technically opted for neutrality, while in fact siding with Germany.
+During the Great War Carlism got increasingly fragmented over numerous issues; one of them was position towards the warring sides, as the claimant sympathized with Entente while most heavyweights, including the chief theorist Juan Vázquez de Mella, technically opted for neutrality, while in fact siding with Germany.
 Bofarull appeared to have been among the latter; in 1915 he subscribed to La Amistad Hispanogermana and co-signed a manifesto which called for neutrality.
 He was not among protagonists of the internal strife and none of the sources indicates whether in 1919, when the conflict climaxed in open showdown, he joined the rebellious Mellistas; his son did.
 There is no information on his Carlist engagements later on.
 A contemporary scholar counts him among 20-odd "elit política del carlisme català" but claims also that "si parlem amb rigor, no es tractava d’un dirigent del carlisme català", referring to his scarce activity in the party ranks.